 TRURO Cornwall TR3 6LQ

 Pendennis Point is where Pendennis Castle is located, and this is a very popular tourist destination, especially in the summer as it boasts incredible views of Falmouth.
-Pendennis Castle was built by Henry VIII high up on the Fal Estuary and for more information on castles in Cornwall, take a look at our previous blog!
+Pendennis Castle was built by Henry VIII high up on the Fal Estuary – for more information on castles in Cornwall, take a look at our previous blog!

 Begin your journey in Falmouth and follow signs for Pendennis Castle.
 Once you have arrived, you will notice that there are numerous pay and display car parks along with road parking towards the castle.

 Start your journey in Falmouth and follow signs for the front or the quay.
 You will know when you have arrived because you simply cannot miss the pier!
-In terms of parking, there is a pay and display service nearby the pier.
+In terms of parking, there is a pay and display service near the pier.

 Then, in the winter, you can expect to catch any of the following species:

 The local tackle shop for both The Prince of Wales Pier and Pendennis Point is The Tackle Box, and we would recommend you use any of the following bait:

 For those not familiar with fishing, or those who would simply like some more information, some species of fish are more common to catch in certain months.
 We have broken this down into months in the table below:

 Please Note: when catching Blue Shark you MUST tag and release

 If you would like to experience fishing but aren’t sure where to start and would prefer to go with an expert, then we would highly recommend trying one of the many fishing boat trips located in Falmouth.